Rishabh062/ml-webApp/README.md

 1)Engine Size
 2)Numbers of cylinders
 3)Fuel
-After entering this values then _Machine Learning_ algorithm will run at backend part and then you will get the minimum Carbon Dioxide emission from vehical. *
+After entering this values then _Machine Learning_ algorithm will run at backend part and then you will get the minimum Carbon Dioxide emission from vehicle.

 #### I have deploy it on Herokuu server.
 Here is the link  https://machinelearningwebapp.herokuapp.com/

-# This project is totally Open Source if you want to improve either design or Algorithm then do fork this repo and sent pull request.
+## This project is totally Open Source if you want to improve either design or Algorithm then do fork this repo and sent pull request.